 The first stop was the last house which Jane Austen lived in with her sister and mother.
 I hate to admit that we weren't the most excited in the group to see this site since we are not avid Jane Austen readers.
 Confession: I have not read a single Jane Austen novel nor seen any of the movies.
 We thought her house was a little silly because pretty much anything that belonged to anyone who was even remotely associated with Jane Austen was placed on display claiming some sort of significance.
 Anyway, I am proud to say that I am now an owner of a Jane Austen novel.
 I decided that it was about time I became acquainted with the much loved stories, so I asked around for everyone's favorite and am gearing up to read Pride & Prejudice.

 After our long day we made it back just in time to go see Phantom of the Opera with my mom, who was in town for a few days to visit.
 (Alright it wasn't just a random visit, she was in fact bringing us the rest of our clothes which we had left in Germany and were getting desperate for.
-But
+But it was a good excuse for her to come enjoy the city with us.)
+I've always had a memory of seeing Phantom of the Opera when I was younger, but the play itself I could never remember, so I was wanting to get back to see it so that I could

 We came home exhausted, enjoyed some ice cream, then crashed into bed.
 Now it's turning into yet another late night, even though every day I make the resolution to go to bed early.
 Oh well, there's just too many exciting things in London to waste time on sleep!!